BlackHolePerturbationToolkit/KerrGeoPy/paper/paper.md

 # Summary

-In general relativity, the motion of a free falling test particle in a curved spacetime is described by a geodesic - the generalization of a "straight line" path to a curved space.
+In general relativity, the motion of a free falling test particle in a curved spacetime is described by a timelike geodesic - a path that extremizes the proper time experienced by the particle.
+Intuitively, geodesics are analogous to straight line paths in flat spacetime.
-[comment: maybe we just say "...by a geodesic - the minimal path between two points in a curved space"] The geodesics of Kerr spacetime are of particular interest in the field of black hole perturbation theory because they describe the zeroth order motion of a small object moving through the background spacetime of a much more massive spinning black hole.
+The timelike geodesics of Kerr spacetime are of particular interest in the field of black hole perturbation theory because they describe the zeroth order motion of a small object moving through the background spacetime of a much more massive spinning black hole.
 For this reason, computing geodesics is an important step in modeling the gravitational radiation emitted by an